 The functional model needs to be enhanced, as a new reference point between the location management servers in the primary and partner MC systems is needed.

-Editor's Note: Under which circumstances the subscription for location information is terminated is FFS.
+A mechanism may be required in order to terminate a subscription for location information across MC systems.

 6.15 Solution 15: Sharing location information for interconnected MC system

 6.15.1 Description